 After the New Parents Meeting we hold a series of three story sessions in June so that children and parents can become familiar with our school and staff before September.
 The story sessions are led by our class teachers.
 The story sessions are usually run on a Wednesday afternoon between 3.00-3.20 pm. in our main hall.
 The story sessions are great fun for children and they enjoy meeting the staff in a relaxed and informal way.

 The taster day session is in July and is usually the borough transfer day.
 The taster sessions aim to give children the freedom to explore the setting and become familiar with our Foundation Team.
 We recommend that children come along to this session to meet other members of their class.
 The taster session is led by a class teacher who will talk to children about the Foundation setting.
-After the talk children are free to play inside or in our lovely garden.
+After the talk children are free to play inside or in our lovely outside area.
 Parents and carers may leave their child after the talk if they have settled.
 We ask parents and carers to return just before the end of the session to collect their child.

 The Foundation Team visit all children in their homes in September.
 The aim of the home visit is to allow parents and carers to share personal information about their child before starting school.
 The home visits are lovely way for children to get to know the Foundation staff eg. sharing their 'All About Me Book'.
 The home visits are in the mornings and children come to visit the school in the afternoon of their home visit wearing their school uniform.
-We have found that this process really works for children because the staff visit homes in the morning and are ready to welcome them into school in the afternoons in small groups.

 Series of half day sessions